 Unfortunately, “round-trip engineering” simply does not work well enough in practice.
 This should not be so surprising, considering that no other code generation in software history has ever worked that way.
 You don’t edit by hand the binary machine code generated by an assembler.
 You don’t edit by hand the assembly code generated by the high-level language compiler.
 This would be ridiculous.
 So, why modeling tools assume that the generated code will be edited manually?

-Well, the modeling tools have to assume this, because the generated is hard to use “as-is” without modifications.
+Well, the modeling tools have to assume this, because the generated code is hard to use “as-is” without modifications.

 First, the generated code might be simply incomplete, such as skeleton code with “TODO” comments generated from class diagrams.
 I’m not a fan of this, because I think that in the long run such code generation is outright counterproductive.